danielsomerfield/go-strong-auth-plugin/readme.md

 there are plans to make this mechanism more flexible to support other algorithm types through custom configuration parsers.

 ## Creating password entries
 A python-based CLI is provided for generating entries.
-Currently it only supports PBKDF2WithHmacSHA1 with a 256 bit key size and 10,000 iterations.
+Currently it only supports bcrypt.
 You can tweak the script if you want to change the configuration.
 Install the CLI as follows:

     cd go_strong_auth_cli
     pip install .